 We also know that most organisations, certainly the larger ones, have heterogeneous System Landscapes.
 They are, of course, here to stay, but often can be made yet more complex by Data Transformations that depend on new technical solutions.

-To ensure that increased System complexity does not equate with increased fragmentation and new data silos, we need to ensure that the new data world is completely integrated with our existing holistic Data Governance and Data Management functions.
+To ensure that increased System complexity does not equate with increased fragmentation, the new data world is must be effectively integrated with existing holistic data definitions, Data Governance and Data Management functions.

 A Blueprint for successful Data Transformations

-The Data Gym’s Reference Data Architecture
+The Data Gym’s Reference Data Assurance Framework

 - Control and